Over the Sea to Scotland

 Standing in the Scottish highlands, with the whole of earth and sky before me, I could see clearly that the great Diana Gabaldon had indeed said it best: “There’s no place on earth with more of the old superstitions and magic mixed into its daily life than the Scottish Highlands” (Outlander, 1991).

 In mid-August, the valley Glencoe (located in western Scotland) is a swath of rolling green.
-Majestic and unadulterated—though not without a harrowing past involving the MacDonald clan—it’s easy to see why this region is one of the country’s most popular sights.
+Majestic and unadulterated—though not without a harrowing past—it’s easy to see why this region is one of the country’s most popular sights.
 If you’re a traveler with limited time, but desperate for a taste of the highlands, this is the perfect spot for you!
-Here’s how to explore it:
+Here’s how to explore it—along with other nearby gems:

 Leave a Reply